henriquekikuchi/people-api/readme.md

-## People API
+## People API - Developed with Java and SpringBoot

 This project was created with studies intention, during a live coding of DIO.

-For start this project is necessary have the Java 11.
+For start this project is necessary have the Java 11 and Maven 3.6.3 or more.

+### For run this project:

+> mvn spring-boot:run

 ### Endpoints: